inviqa/SysAdmin/socks_proxy_enabler/README.md

 # prerequisites
+This script is solely for OSX environments

-configure ~/.ssh/config file with the following
+Configure `~/.ssh/config` file with the following
 ```
 Host frontdoor frontdoor2.inviqa.com
       HostName frontdoor2.inviqa.com